Find Affordable College Courses

 160 Yearly Graduations

-University of Denver is the 12th most popular school in the nation for students seeking a master's degree in communication and journalism.
+University of Denver is the 12th most popular school in the nation for students seeking a master's degree in communication & journalism.
 Roughly 13,800 attend the school each year.
-The average in-state tuition for full-time undergraduates is $53,640 per year, while in-state graduate students, on average, pay $53,640 per year.
-For the 2020-2021 academic year, 160 master's degrees were handed out to communication and journalism majors at DU.
-Of these students, 83% were women and 34% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $58,032 per year, while in-state graduate students, on average, pay $58,032 per year.
+During the most recent year for which we have data, 160 people received their master's degree in communication & journalism from DU.
+Of these students, 85% were women and 34% were members of underrepresented racial-ethnic groups.
+University of Denver communication & journalism graduates who receive their master's degree go on to jobs earning a median salary of $54,196.

 #13